Reconnect to yourself.

 If you are an “international” or “expat” couple, this stress of communication may at times be even harder.
 It is not only about cultural diffences in the way you communicate, but also (and often more so) about sacrifices you had to make for each other, language fluency (with all the feelings of dependency that come from that), or having difficulty finding close friends outside of your relationship.
 If you have moved around a lot and your relationship and family have become your “home”, it hurts all the more to be arguing so much, to contemplate separation or to lose a family member.

-I mainly work in English, but can include German, Dutch and Spanish in the session as well, depending on whatever languages you speak.
+I work in English, German, and Dutch, depending on whatever languages you speak.
 Especially in the case of past traumatic or particularly stressful experiences, it can help to work through these issues in your mother tongue alongside the language you speak together as a couple and/or family.
-Please note my level of Spanish does unfortunately not allow me to conduct a full session in Spanish, but I could assist in translating some things to your partner or help you work through a traumatic experience in Spanish.